-- the conditions. on public roads-a collision can occur - with another vehicle. · with a passenger-passengers affect balance and steering and increase risk of losing control.
+- · without proper training or instruction. - · at speeds too fast for your skills or the conditions - on public roads a collision can occur with another vehicle. - with a passenger-passengers affect balance and steering and increase risk of losing control.

 ALWAYS :